-In approximately 1870, a small machine shop located in Green Bay, Wisconsin began manufacturing parts used for repairing steamboats and simple parts for sawmills.
-David Hudson and Alexander Sharp took over the shop in 1910 and incorporated.
-The company name was changed to Hudson-Sharp Machine Company in 1916 and began expanding into paper mill equipment including building the first napkin folder in The U.S.
+In 1870, a small machine shop located in Green Bay, Wisconsin began manufacturing parts for sawmills and repairing steamboats.
+David Hudson and Alexander Sharp purchased the shop in 1910 and named the business The Hudson-Sharp Machine Company.
+Hudson-Sharp expanded and began manufacturing paper mill equipment (including the first napkin folder in the U.S.) and printing presses.

-In January 2001, John Dykema, who is also President of Circle Packaging Machinery, Inc. (manufacturer of 4-sided seal packaging equipment), formed a separate entity, Campbell Wrapper Corporation, to acquire the flow wrapper product line and other affiliated businesses from Sasib.
+In January 2001, John Dykema, who had purchased Circle Packaging Machinery, Inc. (manufacturer of 4-sided seal packaging equipment) in 1998 from SASIB, established Campbell Wrapper Corporation to acquire the flow wrapper product line and other affiliated businesses from SASIB.

 The business embarked on upgrading the drive and control technology of the equipment.
 Additionally, the sanitary and hygienic design of the equipment was significantly improved to ensure food and medical/pharma product integrity and to aid in reducing changeover and the overall cleaning time of the machines.

 The Campbell flow wrapper business has an impressive reputation for building custom high quality, rugged, and dependable packaging equipment and providing exceptional spare parts and service support for the life of the equipment.
 Campbell Wrapper Corporation continues to design and develop new products with that mind-set and integrates the latest electronic control technology available.
 Campbell also continues to develop machines to run recyclable content, paper, and other sustainable film structures.
 The organization is staffed with experienced personnel, many with continuous service dating back to the FMC era.